The MLK Labor Story

 History of MLK Labor

-Founded in 1888 as the West Central Labor Union (WCLU), MLK Labor has organized workers and fought for improvements to the lives of working people for over 130 years.
-From the Seattle General Strike of 1919 to the civil rights movement to the $15/hour minimum wage, MLK Labor has played a transformational role in our region’s history.
+Founded in 1888 as the West Central Labor Union (WCLU), MLK Labor has organized workers and fought to improve working people’s lives for over 130 years.
+From the Seattle General Strike of 1919 to the civil rights movement to the $15/hour minimum wage, MLK Labor has been transformational in our region’s history.

 Who Runs MLK Labor

 MLK Labor is a democratic, worker-run organization.
-Each affiliated union elects delegates to MLK Labor based on their size.
+Each affiliated union elects delegates based on their size.
 Delegates meet on the third Wednesday of each month at 6 PM to vote on resolutions, endorsements, and other matters.

-MLK Labor holds elections for Executive Board members, including Presidents, Vice President, and the top position of Executive Secretary-Treasurer every three years.
-The Board meets before each delegates meeting.
+MLK Labor holds elections for Executive Board members, including President, Vice President, and Executive Secretary-Treasurer every three years.
+The Board meets monthly before each delegate meeting.
 Resolutions and political endorsements made by the board must be ratified by a vote of the delegates.

 Our Work